 Creator's Pet: The writers have commented on how Vette is their favorite NPC in the game and how they're sure that everyone will love her.
 Not everyone agrees, but it has some unfortunate implications when combined with the fact that you can't do her quests unless you remove her shock collar.

 Made worse in patch 1.2; now completing the quest chains and conversations for each character gives the player statistical bonuses.
 Want the bonuses from Vette?
 Then you have to take her collar off.
-(Or you can complete all the quests and conversations for a different character's ranged damage companion, since the bonuses are "once per companion type" and apply to all of your characters on the server.)
+(Or you can complete all the quests and conversations for a different character's ranged damage companion, since most of the bonuses are "once per companion type" and apply to all of your characters on the server.)

 The developers probably made removing the shock collar mandatory to avoid the Unfortunate Implications of being able to romance her with it on, since that would mean that she really has no choice in the matter and the player being able to basically force themselves on a possibly unwilling slave would kill the Teen rating.

 Nico Okarr, despite having less screen time in "Return" than anyone else except Jace Malcom, was definitely the star of the show.
 He doesn't even appear in the game proper.

 Blizz, rocket-launching Jawa, has been this for developer Daniel Erickson, an appreciation that spread to the rest of the playerbase.
 He even adorns the logo of Torhead and won a popularity poll on IGN.